aceliwang/potatopsych/meqanki.md

 - Exclusion of ADHD
   - Conner's Parent Rating Scale
 ## Attention Deficit Hyperactivity Disorder <!-- tag:adhd;id:bfe4e10f-5ad6-4aaf-bc5a-78a32a66c197 -->
+### DSM Criteria <!-- id:d3a7320e-9431-44bf-82e9-1ac5ab29270c -->
+- Inattention: CALL FOR FRED
+  - Careless mistakes
+  - Attention difficulty
+  - Listening problems
+  - Loses things
+  - Fails to finish what they are doing
+  - Organisational skills lacking
+  - Reluctance to do tasks that need sustained mental effort
+  - Forgetful in Routine activities
+  - Easily Distracted
+- Hyperactivity: RUNS FASTT
+  - Runs or is restless
+  - Unable to wait his or her turn
+  - Not able to play quietly
+  - Slow?
+Not.
+  - Fidgets with hands or feet
+  - Answers blurted out
+  - Staying seated is difficult
+  - Talks excessively
+  - Tends to interrupt
 ### Management <!-- id:5c3928f2-62cf-44e3-9aef-987d779913a7 -->
 - Non-pharmacological
   - Optimise sleep, diet and exercise